Students Find Value with Entertainment Recording Connectionâ€™s Enhanced Mentor Program Curriculum for Audio Engineering and Music Producing

 For the last 25 years more than 6,000 students have graduated from Entertainment Career Connection programs, creating a vast alumni network worldwide.
 The company provides mentor apprentice (extern) programs for the entertainment arts including the film, radio, television and music recording industries.

 About Entertainment Career Connection, Inc.

 Founded in 1984, the Film Connection has provided mentor apprentice (extern) programs for the film, radio, television and the music recording industries in more than 100 U.S. cities in all 50 states.
 The programs, where graduates find their dream careers, provide the entertainment industry with apprentices and entry level employees.
-The Entertainment Career Connection offers a complete financial aid package from Sallie Mae the nation's leading provider of student loans, and other financial aid programs.
+The Entertainment Career Connection does not offer student loans from Sallie Mae, the nation’s leading provider of student loans.
+Enquire about other financial aid programs.
 More than 6,000 students have graduated from Entertainment Career Connection programs, creating a vast alumni network worldwide.

 Entertainment Career Connection has a reputation for having the finest radio, recording, music production and acting programs in the entertainment media industry.
 Unlike any other schools, students learn from successful mentors in real world situations including active recording studio sessions, on real film sets and at actual on air radio stations as opposed to simulated classrooms where the pressures of client interaction and real deadlines do not exist.

 The company is headquartered at Hollywood and Vine, by the historic Walk of Fame in Los Angeles, California.
 Visit www.filmconnection.com, www.radioconnection.com or www.recordingconnection.com.